Renters insurance- Don’t go bare in Florida

 2. Your home or apartment is uninhabitable due to a fire - moving expensive and additional living expense is not covered by your landlord, but is covered through renters insurance.

-3. Someone is injured at your home or apartment (your dog bites someone for example).
-You would need to have a renters policy in order to protect yourself from this type of claim.
+3. Someone is injured at your home or apartment (your dog bites someone, for example).
+You would need to have a renters' policy to protect yourself from this type of claim.